 - Advising is conducted online and in person.

-- Students are not eligible for campus services apart from the library.
+- Students are eligible for some campus services only (i.e library, tutoring).

 - Attending orientation after admission to the program is required.